neondatabase/postgresql_anonymizer/README.md

 application because they have the best knowledge of how the data model works.
 Therefore masking rules must be implemented directly inside the database schema.

-This allows to mask the data directly inside the PostgreSQL instance without using an external tool and thus limiting the exposure and the risks of data leak.
+This allows masking the data directly inside the PostgreSQL instance without using an external tool and thus limiting the exposure and the risks of data leak.

 The data masking rules are declared simply by using [security labels] :